FDA proposes adding suffixes to distinguish biosimilar drug names

 The FDA is proposing that original biologic products and their biosimilars share a core drug substance name.
 That name would be followed by a unique suffix composed of four lowercase letters with no meaning.

-The agency is proposing that originator drugs also contain a suffix, albeit a different one from the biosimilar.
-As an example, the agency offered the hypothetical drug replicamab.
+As an example, the FDA offered the hypothetical drug replicamab.
 The original biologic might be named replicamab-cznm while the biosimilar could be named replicamab-hixf.

-The agency is seeking public comment as to whether a distinct suffix should be required for products considered

 The FDA has only approved one biosimilar - Novartis AG’s Zarxio, or filgrastim-sndz.
 The drug is similar to Amgen Inc’s Neupogen, or filgrastim, which is used to reduce the incidence of infection in patients taking certain cancer drugs.